Last updated on October 26th, 2018 at 11:42 am

 Yes, these are the hours when you will get the best results:

 Yes it is not the best time of the day.
-However you can still plan this time for many things :
+However, you can still plan to do some travel photography as:

 That makes miracles in places where you are far away from civilisation.
-The drawback is that you need to carry one of this small portable printing gear with you.
-Nowadays they are the size of 3.5″ hard dish, not too bad.
+The drawback is that you need to carry one of these small instant cameras with you.

 It’s all about leaving a recollection to the locals, it does not happen every day and you will make the life easier to the next photographer, although you are raising the local expectations LOL